The Difference Between CRM Setup and Operational Architecture

 Where GoHighLevel (or Any Platform) Fits

-Platforms like HubSpot, Salesforce, or GoHighLevel can absolutely support strong infrastructure.
+Platforms like HubSpot, Salesforce, or GoHighLevel can absolutely support a strong infrastructure.

 But only if: